nathenharvey/surge_introduction_to_chef/README.md

 #### Nice to haves

-These pre-requisites aren't actually required but will be helpful in making the class experience delightful:
+These prerequisites aren't actually required but will be helpful in making the class experience delightful:

 * a working knowledge of Git
 * an account on [GitHub](http://github.com)